An event hosted by:

 Outside of work, Family, Moomins, Depeche Mode and Norwich City FC fill his time.

-Director of cyber resilience and chief information security office (CISO)
+Director of cyber resilience and chief information security officer (CISO)

 Director responsible for international development